 How can you determine your menstrual flow?

-Knowing your menstrual flow is essential to choose the right period protection.
-Understanding your body helps you anticipate its needs and, when it comes to your flow, avoid leaks and unpleasant surprises.
+Really knowing your menstrual flow is essential to choosing the right period products.
+Understanding your body helps you anticipate what it needs and, when it comes to your flow, avoid leaks and unpleasant surprises.

-However, it’s not always easy or obvious to know where you stand.
-It’s hard to compare, hard to have an accurate view of your body and your period.
-Plus, periods keep changing over time.
-It’s also a natural phenomenon that isn’t stable or set to the day.
+However, it’s not always easy to know where you stand.
+It’s hard to compare yourself, hard to look at your body and your period objectively.
+On top of that, menstruation keeps changing over time.
+It’s also a natural phenomenon that isn’t stable or perfectly regular to the day.

 Louloucup is here to help you get to know yourself better by discovering the nature of your menstrual flow.
-Here, there’s no taboo and no bad questions!
+Here, there are no taboos and no silly questions!

 In this article

 Every woman is different.
 Every period is different.
 Every flow is different.
 So it’s important not to compare yourself to others.
-Knowing your menstrual flow isn’t always easy.
+Getting to know your menstrual flow is not always easy.

-Additionally, throughout their lives, women experience different types of periods.
-Depending on their health, age, or certain events (like pregnancy), the nature of menstrual flow continually changes.
+What’s more, over the course of their lives, women experience different kinds of periods.
+Depending on their health, age or certain events (pregnancy), the nature of menstrual flow keeps changing.
 This is normal and natural.

-Learning about your menstrual flow helps you better understand your body, get to know yourself, anticipate certain health issues, and most importantly, have a better period experience.
-By knowing your flow, you can choose the protection that best fits your needs.
-Washable pads, menstrual cups, period panties, or even tampons—there’s no single ideal solution.
-There are several, and you should choose the one you’re most comfortable with!
+Learning to understand the nature of your menstrual flow helps you better understand your body, get to know yourself, anticipate certain health issues and, above all, experience your cycles more comfortably.
+By knowing your flow, you’re better able to choose protection that suits your needs.
+Washable sanitary pads, menstrual cups, period panties or tampons—there’s no one perfect solution.
+There are several, and you should choose the one you feel most comfortable with!

 What are the different types of menstrual flow?

-Menstrual flow can be very watery or thicker, sticky, or contain clots—the nature of your period is highly variable.
+Very watery menstrual flow or thicker, more viscous or with clots—period blood can take many forms.
 There’s no such thing as a good or bad flow.
 There are simply different types of flow.

-🟣 How can you tell if your flow is very watery?
+🟣 How can you recognize a very watery flow?

-Period flow is very liquid when the blood is low in oxygen.
+Menstrual flow is very watery when the blood is low in oxygen.
 The blood hasn’t had time to clot at all.
-You could say it looks a lot like the blood flowing through the veins of a healthy person.
-It tends to flow very quickly, but is also absorbed fast.
+You could say it looks similar to the blood flowing in the veins of a healthy person.
+It tends to flow very quickly, but is also absorbed quickly.

-Menstrual flow is thick when the blood has started to clot.
-As it becomes oxygenated, it gets thicker and may also become darker.
-Naturally, it will flow more slowly than a liquid flow.
+**Menstrual flow is viscous** when the blood has started to clot.
+As it becomes oxygenated, it thickens and may also become darker.
+It will logically flow more slowly than a liquid flow.

-Since the human body is an incredible machine, heavy periods tend to be thicker.
-The body oxygenates menstrual blood on purpose so it doesn’t flow too quickly.
-This way, the body prevents hemorrhage.
+Since the human body is an exceptional machine, heavy periods tend to be thicker.
+The body oxygenates the blood on purpose so it doesn’t flow too quickly.
+This way, the body avoids a hemorrhage.

-🟣 How to recognize a flow with clots?
+🟣 How do you recognize a flow with clots?

-Having a menstrual flow with clots shouldn’t be a major cause for concern.
-Clots indicate that the uterine lining, which thickens to prepare for a fertilized egg, is returning to its normal state.
-The sticky texture is due to the production of glycogen, which helps "nourish" the embryo to support its development.
+Having menstrual flow with clots shouldn’t be a major cause for concern.
+Clots are a sign that the uterine lining, which has thickened to welcome a fertilized egg, is returning to its normal state.
+The sticky appearance is due to the production of glycogen, which would “feed” the embryo to support its development.

-If you have any doubts, don’t hesitate to consult a gynecologist, your doctor, or your midwife.
+At the slightest doubt, however, don’t hesitate to see a gynecologist, your doctor or your midwife.

-Understanding your menstrual flow: how to recognize it
+Understanding your menstrual flow: how to identify it

-On average, blood loss during a menstrual cycle amounts to about 2 to 5 tablespoons.
+Blood loss during a menstrual cycle averages 2 to 5 tablespoons.
 It’s surprising how little that actually is!
-Again, this is just an average to give you an idea of your menstrual flow.
+Again, this is just an average to give you a rough idea of your flow.

-A so-called normal cycle is one that is regular and stable.
-The one you have on a consistent basis.
-Other than that, there’s really no such thing as “normal” in this area.
+A so-called normal cycle is one that is established and stable—the one you have regularly.
+Beyond that, there is no real “normal” in this area.
 A medium flow is just as natural as a light or heavy flow.

-It’s helpful to know your menstrual flow (light, moderate, heavy, very heavy) so you can choose your period protection accordingly.
+It’s helpful to know what your menstrual flow is like (light, medium, heavy, very heavy) so you can choose the right period protection accordingly.

 👉🏻 What is a light flow?

-A light menstrual flow averages about 30 ml per period.
-That’s about one tampon per day or just a few drops on a pad.
+A light menstrual flow corresponds on average to 30 ml per period.
+That’s equivalent to one tampon a day or just a few drops on a pad.

 👉🏻 What is a medium flow?

 A medium menstrual flow is between 30 ml and 50 ml per cycle.
-Two to three tampons are enough for a day, or one pad every 3 hours.
+Two to three tampons are enough for a day or a pad every 3 hours.

 👉🏻 What is a heavy flow?

-A heavy menstrual flow means losing 50 ml to 70 ml.
-That means you’ll need to change protection more often: about one pad every 3 hours or 5 tampons a day.
+A heavy menstrual flow means losing 50 ml to 70 ml of blood.
+You’ll need to change protection more often: about one pad every 3 hours or 5 tampons per day.

-A hemorrhagic menstrual flow can exceed 70 ml.
-Usually, this isn’t natural and is caused by an external factor (IUD, postpartum, medical conditions, certain medications, etc.) The copper IUD often causes very heavy and watery periods.
-While these may calm down a few months after starting this birth control, periods can remain intense and may feel overwhelming for some teens or women.
+A **hemorrhagic menstrual flow** can exceed 70 ml.
+In general, this isn’t natural and is caused by an external factor (IUD, postpartum, medical conditions, certain medications, etc.) The **copper IUD** often causes very heavy, watery periods.
+While things may calm down a few months after insertion, periods usually remain intense and can be considered disabling by some teens or women.

-A woman with extremely heavy periods may need to change every two hours on average during the heaviest days.
+A woman with hemorrhagic periods needs to change every two hours on average when her flow is at its heaviest.

-Tampons fill up quickly and aren’t ideal.
-Period underwear for very heavy flow or a menstrual cup are the best alternatives for managing your period as smoothly as possible.
+Tampons get saturated quickly and aren’t ideal.
+Period panties for very heavy flow or a menstrual cup are the best alternatives for getting through your period as calmly as possible.

-If you have heavy periods and don’t know why, it’s important to see a healthcare professional.
+If you have hemorrhagic periods and don’t know why, you really need to see a healthcare professional.

 What is flow rate?